msoma-org/lab01/README.md

 What is the command used to remove a directory named **food** and everything inside it.

-# Part B - Github
+# Part C - Github

 ## 8: Download the GitHub desktop application

 Download the [GitHub desktop application](https://desktop.github.com/).

+## 9: Pushing work to GitHub

+Using the GitHub desktop application, push your code to your new repository.